mking01/spark_data_lakes/README.md

 Instructions to Run:
 Open a terminal and run "python etl.py".
 All other scripts including the configs script connect to this one and all steps can be executed within this program.

+Credits and Acknowledgements:
+This project was completed as part of Udacity's Data Engineering Nanodegree program.